StepSisStuck/DISM-SP-Y1-S2-ClassNotes/INFOCOMM SECURITY AND NETWORK FUNDAMENTALS/Theory Notes/Topic 1 - Introduction to Information Security and Computer Networks.md

 - There are three types of hackers
     - White hat hackers
+        - White hat hackers are also known as ethical hackers.
+        - Penetration testers are white hat hackers who are hired by organizations to test the security of their information systems.
     - Black hat hackers
+        - Black hat hackers are also known as crackers.
+        - They are individuals who hack for personal gain or for some malicious intent.
     - Grey hat hackers
+        - Grey hat hackers are a blend of both black hat and white hat hackers.

 - The term script kiddie is used to describe a person who uses existing computer scripts or code to hack into computers, lacking the expertise to write their own.

+# Script Kiddies

+- Script kiddies are individuals who use existing computer scripts or code to hack into computers, lacking the expertise to write their own.

+- Script kiddies are often young people who lack the ability to write sophisticated code or perform complex tasks.

+# Hacktivists
+- Individuals who hack for a political or social cause are known as hacktivists.
+- These types of attacks by hacktivists are known as hacktivism.
+- Hacktivists are often motivated by religious or political beliefs.

+# State Actors
+- State actors are government-sponsored hackers who are often highly skilled and well-funded.
+- Many security experts believe that state actors are behind some of the most sophisticated attacks.
+- State actors involve in cyberwarfare.
+- APTs (Advanced Persistent Threat) are a group of state-sponsored hackers who are highly skilled and well-funded.